top of page

 Why Thrifting?

-Thrifting allows you to find unique, high-quality pieces at a fraction of the cost of new items.
-Not only is it budget-friendly, but it also supports sustainable living by giving items a second life.
+I love the idea that - not only is it budget-friendly - it also supports sustainable living by giving items a second life.
 Imagine transforming your space with beautiful, one-of-a-kind finds that tell a story and add character to your home.
-If you’re looking to add romance to your space you can check out this post.
+If you’re looking to add romance to your space, I wrote more about it in this post.

 Pretty little Dame Jeanne found at local flea market.